Considering adoption brings so many questions and concerns. And a very common question is, how do you adopt a newborn baby quickly?

 - Domestic adoptions can be completed within a few months.

-- You are apt to receive more substantial medical and social history of the child you wish to adopt as compared to adopting internationally when medical history may not be known.
+- You are apt to receive a more substantial medical and social history of the child you wish to adopt as compared to adopting internationally when medical history may not be known.

-Your personal profile is a visual and written introduction that gives the birth mother a sneak peek into who you are as a family, so she can then have an idea of what it will be like for her unborn child.
+Your profile is a visual and written introduction that gives the birth mother a sneak peek into who you are as a family, so she can then have an idea of what it will be like for her unborn child.

 National Adoption Agencies